AEMD — Aethlon Medical, Inc.

 3. Forward Guidance and Outlook

-- Regulatory Hurdles: Potential regulatory challenges related to the integration of the Hemopurifier with the SLAMB system, which is not yet approved and will require additional testing.
+- Regulatory Hurdles: Potential regulatory challenges with the SLAMB system, as it is not yet approved and will require additional compatibility testing.

-- Focus on Australia: Aethlon has decided to concentrate on the Australian trial, foregoing potential trials in India, which may limit geographical diversification and opportunities for data collection.
+- Focus on Australia: Aethlon has decided to concentrate solely on the Australian trial, foregoing potential opportunities in India, which may limit geographical diversification of clinical data.

 5. Notable Q&A Insights

-- Cohort 2 Treatment Schedule: Clarification that Cohort 2 involves new patients receiving two treatments, with the same follow-up period as Cohort 1.
+- Cohort 2 Treatment Schedule: Patients in Cohort 2 receive two Hemopurifier treatments within the same follow-up period as Cohort 1, allowing for better evaluation of treatment efficacy.

-In conclusion, Aethlon Medical is making progress in its clinical trials and research initiatives while maintaining a disciplined approach to cost management.
-However, the company faces challenges related to increasing operating losses and regulatory hurdles, which will need to be navigated as it advances its Hemopurifier platform.
+Overall, Aethlon Medical is making progress in its clinical trials while maintaining a focus on cost management.
+However, challenges remain in terms of increasing operational losses and navigating regulatory pathways for new systems.